ua-snap/vagrant-geonode/README.md

    SITEURL = "http://localhost:8000/"
    ```

-   To port 80 for production (as shown here) or to port 8888 if this is inside of Vagrant:
+   To port 80, like this, even if you are using Vagrant:

    ```
    SITEURL = "http://localhost/"